IsaacMoris/PacMan/README.md

 The game consists of three livels .
 ## Additions
 The user can draw any maze and play it.
-(Has been added) :heavy_check_mark:
 <br/>
 # Controls
 Movement :